temt-ceo/ballot-on-flow/README.md

 # ballot-on-flow
 Universal Ballot Project, creating a whole new ballot experience.
-Building on Flow-Blockchain.
+Built on Flow-Blockchain.

 ## Build Setup